 Mohamed Mahdy: On embedding ethics

-In this episode, we talk with Mohammad Mahdy on embedding ethics.
+In this episode, we talk with Mohamed Mahdy on embedding ethics.
 He talks about using your own senses to discover the stories around you, rather than venturing out of your own community.
 He also explores his quest for authenticity in his work and how multi-modal works can help achieve such authenticity.
 Finally, he discusses street photography and the ethical reflections it invites.

 What does photography ethics mean to Mohamed?